UMd. flights improve air quality, greenhouse gas record

-As soon as the Cessna twin-piston airplane touches down on the tarmac at Easton Airport, a graduate student runs out with an extension cord to repower the ozone monitoring equipment on board.
+As soon as the Cessna airplane touches down on the tarmac at Easton Airport, a graduate student runs out with an extension cord to re-power the ozone monitoring equipment on board.

 The flight crew that just helped the University of Maryland research team land is slightly bemused at her urgency.

-What they might not know is that her group — the Regional Atmospheric Measurement Modeling and Prediction Program, or RAMMPP, and comprised of 30 researchers and students — has helped the MDE improve regional air quality since 1999 by tracking how the ingredients for smog can originate from upwind states.
+What they might not know is that her group — the Regional Atmospheric Measurement Modeling and Prediction Program, or RAMMPP, and comprised of 30 researchers and students — has helped the Maryland Department of Environment improve regional air quality since 1999 by tracking how the ingredients for smog can originate from upwind states.

 Due to Maryland’s geography and size, the state’s air quality is often affected by what is coming out of smokestacks upwind.